I have taught over 150 hours of private tuition.

-a high level of both nurturing and challenge.
 I believe strongly in the mentoring role of a tutor in supporting the psychological element of academic success, as well as the duty to ensure academic rigour and hard work.
 I adapt lessons to suit the specific goals of the family and student.
 I make lessons intellectually rich, supportive, and engaging, and can especially support demotivated or anxious students to find their motivation and taste for subjects.

 What I do when I am not tutoring